gabrielepongelli/EtherMind/README.md

     > **Note**: remember to set the PORT.

     > **Note**: if you want to start multiple instances, just repeat this last command changing PORT and ETHERMIND_PRIVATE_KEY.

+An example of docker compose file can be seen at `/docker-compose.yml`.